Living, Working, Musing & Misadventures in Greece

 When should I renew my residence and/or work permit?

-At least 60 days in advance of your permit’s expiration (it says this in nearly all of my articles).
+At least 60 days in advance of your permit’s expiration, which is noted in nearly all of my articles.
 If you plan to be outside Greece for business or pleasure during the renewal period, renew earlier and tell them why if they try to turn you away.

 What if I still only have my bebaiosi (blue certificate with photo), the permit hasn’t been issued yet, and it’s time to renew it?